cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 The `Property Sales Instantiation` agent is an input agent which queries [HM Land Registry Open Data] and instantiates it according to the [OntoBuiltEnv] ontology in the [TheWorldAvatar] knowledge graph.
 More precisely, it queries the [Price Paid Linked Data] as well as the [UK House Price Index Linked Data] from the publicly available [HM Land Registry SPARQL endpoint].

-After instantiating new property sales data, the agent also instantiates the relevant derivation mark-ups (i.e. to allow for automatic assessment of the `Average Square Metre Price Per Postal Code` as well as the `Market Value Estimate of a Property` which are implemented using the Derivation Framework).
-Both of these derivations are initialised as synchronous derivations to create new info immediately.
+After instantiating new property sales data, the agent also instantiates the relevant derivation mark-ups to allow for automatic assessment of the `Average Square Metre Price Per Postal Code` as well as the `Market Value Estimate per Property` (both implemented using the Derivation Framework).

 The agent is designed to be deployed to a Docker stack spun up by the stack manager.